eswan18/gradual-typing-prez/premark_slides/static-typing.md

 # Types

-- The idea of a "type" is somewhat abstract and an entire subject unto itself (see **Type Theory**), but in practice it can usually be thought of as the set of fields (and methods, in OO languages) that define a certain class of objects
+- The idea of a "type" is somewhat abstract, but in practice it can usually be thought of as the *interface* of an object
-  - In fact, the distinction between *class* and *type* can be pretty fuzzy in languages with classes.

-- So... a struct definition is a type, a class is a type, built-in primitives are types.
+  - That is: the set of accessible fields (and methods, in OO languages) guaranteed to be present on a given object
+  - All classes are types under this definition, but there are types that aren't classes

 - Many statically-typed languages support the idea of a **protocol** or **interface**, a set of functionality defined by the user that isn't linked to a particular instantiable class/struct.
   - e.g. Any object that supports a `read` method.

-???

-It's actually kind of hard to define "type" in everyday language but programmers usually know it when they see it.

-What's x?
-A string.
-Or an array of ints.
-Or a payload struct.

 ---

 # Types

-- Every value has a type (in most languages), and if the language supports introspection it may be possible to determine at runtime.
+- The class/type distinction gets blurred when you ask for the "type" of an object -- usually you're asking for its parent class, or what kind of primitive it is

+  - As opposed to what interfaces it implements

+- Through introspection, some languages let you get this info at runtime (but some don't!)
 ```go
 var x = 7
 fmt.Printf("%T", x)